Docs

 Note

-Handling drag end in Edge and Safari
+Handling Drag End in Edge & Safari

 Edge and Safari don’t report whether the drop occurred successfully or not in the DragEnd event.
 You need to take this into account if your users are using any of these browsers, and do any logic in the DropEvent handler of the DropTarget instead.
 For Chrome and Firefox, it works correctly.

-The Effect Allowed and Drop Effect
+Effect Allowed & Drop Effect

 It’s possible to customize the effectAllowed for the drag source.
 This has an effect on what the browser visually presents to the user and should match what’s set in the drop target as the dropEffect.
 The DragEndEvent reports the dropEffect for the drop event.